-Covid 19 Coronavirus: No new cases, 1,428 recovered from virus
+Covid 19 Coronavirus: No new cases, 1428 recovered from virus, one more person in hospital

 A total 1428 people reported as having recovered from Covid-19, an increase of seven on yesterday.
 This is 95 per cent of all confirmed and probable cases.

 Today there are three people receiving hospital-level care for Covid-19 – one each in Auckland, Middlemore and Waikato hospitals.
-None of these patients are intensive care units.
+None of the patients are in intensive care.

-The Ministry of Health said that the country still had 16 "significant clusters".
+The Ministry of Health said the country still had 16 "significant clusters".

 There are no additional deaths.